 Scientific research is still in its infancy, but early studies look promising.
 The miracle cure stories are perhaps the most emotive, where many people with chronic pain from an obscure illness have had their lives changed from CBD.

 It’s no surprise that the UK is following this trend, and CBD stocks are on the rise.
 Small sellers have had an extremely lucrative start to the industry, which was similar to the way E-cigarette took off.
 However, because the CBD oil industry is fairly unregulated in Europe, it’s become increasingly important that customers buy from reputable sellers.

 This makes the industry very interesting from an investor’s standpoint.
 We’re likely to see the industry become less democratised over time, with a handful of winners.
 Some big-name production companies are Medical Hemp, Deepnature Project, Max Hemp, Formula Swill, and HemPoland.

 There is so much more room for growth too with CBD companies because there is endless integration into other products.
-Because of its marketing pull and the allure of “anxiety relief” among other claims, CBD Lattes, CBD food, CBD pet food, CBD skin cream have all become a thing.
+Because of its marketing pull and the allure of “anxiety relief” among other claims, CBD tablets UK, CBD Lattes, CBD food, CBD pet food, CBD skin cream have all become a thing.

 The pandemic has also led to a wave of demand in healthcare products, as well as CBD.
 The public has likely reflected more on health over the pandemic and has had the free time to become more exposed to the benefits and trends of CBD.
-Once the research becomes more mature, we will likely see big pharma produce and sell CBD and try muscle out smaller business.
+Once the research becomes more mature, we will likely see big pharma produce and sell CBD and try to muscle out smaller business.
 The challenge for investors, though, is to keep on top of regulatory changes and scientific literature.